 The Communication for Social Change Consortium is a leader in utilizing community-based participatory communication methods to positively affect critical societal issues.
 This field of work was developed and nurtured within The Rockefeller Foundation in the early 1990s – starting with foci on girls education, food security, population health and infectious diseases.

-With a grant from The Rockefeller Foundation, the CFSC Consortium — since 2003 — has led the field of behavior and social change communication through advocacy, capacity strengthening, developing and distributing learning resources, participatory monitoring and evaluation, community engagement, curriculum development, professional networks and training.
+With a grant from The Rockefeller Foundation, the Communication for Social Change Consortium (CFSC) — since 2003 — has led the field of behavior and social change communication through advocacy, capacity strengthening, developing and distributing learning resources, participatory monitoring and evaluation, community engagement, curriculum development, professional networks and training.

 Today, we are focused in 3 critical ways: